 This is a mild-flavoured curry powder – if you want a bit more heat then add more cayenne pepper.

-Note – this is just a basic curry powder which uses ingredients that are normally found in most curry recipes and I haven’t added other aromatics such as ginger, mustard, cardamom, cinnamon and fennel etc.
+Note - this is just a basic curry powder which uses ingredients that are normally found in most curry powders.
+I haven't added other aromatics such as ginger, mustard, cardamom, cinnamon and fennel etc. Feel free to experiment and add other flavours to enhance the dish.

 What do I serve with bobotie?

-Bobotje is normally served with yellow rice and raisins (see next section), or if you prefer you can serve it with plain white rice.
+Bobotje is normally served with yellow rice and raisins (see next section) but if you prefer you can serve it with plain white rice.
 See my recipes for rice baked in the oven or microwave rice if you are unsure of how to cook rice.
-For a deliciously different dish why not try serving bobotie with spicy mushroom rice.
+For a deliciously different taste, try serving bobotie with spicy mushroom rice.

 Traditionally bobotie is served garnished with any (or all) of the following:

-- top with 1 teaspoon fruit chutney and/or a few slices of bananas
+- top with 1 teaspoon of fruit chutney and/or a few slices of bananas

 - sprinkle with 1 teaspoon grated coconut